Chapter 3

 Life was getting harder to live day by day.
 All of them bled together, finishing in identical manners.
 Laying in bed, sleep escaping me until early into the morning.
 Feelings evading me just as similarly.

-During the 11th grade, I studied psychology for a semester, during which I gained knowledge about the limbic system.
+During the 11th grade, I studied psychology for a semester, during which I learned about the limbic system.
 Areas of the brain responsible for producing emotions.

-I can still picture myself wondering if it was possible to be born without them as I sat on a cheap, hard plastic school seat.
-Could it be that I was the only individual missing theirs and that I was the exception?
-Would I end up a mystery to medicine?
-Discussed on a low-budget afternoon program.
+I can still picture myself wondering if it was possible to be born without them as I sat on a cheap, hard plastic chair.
+Could it be that I was the only individual missing theirs and that I would forever be an outcasted exception?

-The feeling was faded, almost as though it were a polaroid sitting out in the sun, but the memories were there.
+Feelings that were now faded, almost as though they were part of a polaroid sitting out in the sun; the memories still there.
 A little girl standing in her driveway.
 A ladybug rainjacket, matching umbrella, and boots.
 A smile showing off every tooth she had yet to lose.
 Her hair was cut in a short bob.
 Not quite a bowl-cut, but close.
 The world hadn't gotten to her yet.
 All she knew was cartoons and sugary cereal.

-I could not, however, get rid of the persistent feeling that, somewhere along the way, I had lost not just my innocence but also a part of myself that I worried may never be regained, even as I clutched to these memories like a lifeline.
+Even while I clung to these memories like a lifeline, I could not shake the nagging thought that, somewhere along the way, I had lost not just my innocence but also a part of myself that I feared may never be restored.

 The Hit ListWhere stories live.
 Discover now